Please enter your email and receive our ebook on Spirit Code and the very latest from Tom Steward Consulting.

 Nutrition

-I will provide consulting that examines your physical and mental health and offers ways to change your diet and lifestyle for optimal well-being.
-Combining functional medicine, traditional psychotherapy, and energy psychology, I will work with you to improve and maintain your physical and mental health.
+I provide consulting that examines your physical and mental health and offers ways to change your diet and lifestyle for optimal well-being.
+Combining functional medicine, traditional psychotherapy, and energy psychology, I can work with you to improve and maintain your physical and mental health.

 What is Functional Medicine?